Maine

 Retail sports betting is legal, but as of January 29, 2025, Oddfellahs Sportsbook and Bar, located in Portland, was the only retail sportsbook accepting real-money physical wagers in the state.
 Due to its license suspension, Oddfellahs had to stop operating.
 Mike Cianchette, the owner of Oddfellahs, remains optimistic that the venue, which operates in partnership with Caesars, will be permitted to reopen.

-Thus, currently, the retail wagering scene in Maine is at a bit of a halt.
-However, a total of ten retail licenses are available in the state, so Maine bettors will have plenty of options once in-person betting just fully arrives.
+Thus, the retail wagering scene in Maine is currently at a standstill.
+However, a total of ten retail licenses are available in the state, so Maine bettors will have plenty of options once in-person betting fully arrives.
 The state's two casinos, the Hollywood Casino Hotel & Raceway and the Oxford Casino Hotel, will likely be the next retail locations to take legal sports wagers.

 The underground poker scene of Maine’s logging camps – Myth or reality?